Asian Games: Nagoya reconsidering bid to co-host 2026 with Aichi Pref.

 Nagoya Mayor Takashi Kawamura said Monday the central Japanese city is reconsidering its plan to join the Aichi prefectural government in a bid to host the 2026 Asian Games.

-Nagoya, the capital of Aichi, had earlier announced it will seek to host Asia's largest multisport event.
+Nagoya, the prefectural capital of Aichi, had earlier announced it will seek to host Asia's largest multisport event together with the prefectural government.

 Kawamura said the city government has informed the Japanese Olympic Committee that it intends to withdraw its candidacy, but noted that he would "respond sincerely" if the prefectural government approaches it again.